krathalan/apparmor-profiles/README.md

 This profile applies to all `transmission-*` binaries, including `transmission-daemon` and `transmission-remote`.

-### undervolt
-This profile is for an Intel CPU undervolt utility: https://github.com/georgewhewell/undervolt

 ### vdirsyncer
 You may need to add local changes to allow `vdirsyncer` to access your configuration files, if you keep them somewhere other than `~/.config/vdirsyncer/`.
 You may need to add local changes to allow `vdirsyncer` to access your contact storage directory, if you keep it somewhere other than `~/.local/share/contacts`.